ocean-archives/ocean-archives.github.io/README.md

 ------------------

+## Author

-Repository maintained by A. Walraven, ayalan@gmail.com.
-I am not an expert in submersibles, and greatly appreciate your corrections or any volunteer help in maintaining the information in this page.
+Repository is created and maintained by Aya Walraven, ayalan@gmail.com.
+__I am not an expert in submersibles, and greatly appreciate your corrections or any volunteer help in maintaining the information in this page.__

+### Contributors
+* Nayuki

 <!-- Google tag (gtag.js) -->
 <script async src="https://www.googletagmanager.com/gtag/js?id=G-W5PZZJPTKX"></script>